pumba7yemi/corae-studio/README.md

-# This is a placeholder for README.md
+# corAe Studio Starter

-print('Loaded README.md')
+This is the starter build for corAe Studio.